Adaptive proximal algorithms for convex optimization under local Lipschitz continuity of the gradient: Adaptive proximal gradient method

-\item \itemref{thm:PG:x*}~ We begin by observing that, as is apparent from its proof, assertion \itemref{thm:PG:SD} remains valid if the identity in \eqref{eq:PG:gamk} is replaced by an inequality ``\(\leq\)''.
+showing that in at most \(k_0\) iterations stepsize exceeds \(\nicefrac{1}{2L_{f,\V}}\).
+From this point, a trivial induction argument using \eqref{eq:MM} reveals that \(\gamk\geq\nicefrac{1}{2L_{f,\V}}\) for all \(k\geq k_0\). \item \itemref{thm:PG:x*}~ We begin by observing that, as is apparent from its proof, assertion \itemref{thm:PG:SD} remains valid if the identity in \eqref{eq:PG:gamk} is replaced by an inequality ``\(\leq\)''.
 Either way, a telescoping argument yields that